clun/DataStaxDay/labs/Lab 1 - Accessing the Cluster.md

 ![](./img/lab1-3opsdc0vm0ip.png)

 We're now going to SSH into each node and modify a configuration file.
 You will have to repeat these steps for nodes: node0, node1 and node3.
-Please refere to the  **[IP list here](./cluster_ip.md).**
+Please refer to the  **[IP list here](./res/cluster_ip.md).**

 If you are on a Mac, you already have SSH installed in your terminal.
 If you are on Windows, you may need to install an SSH client.
 A popular SSH client is Putty.
 Putty can be downloaded from [http://www.putty.org](http://www.putty.org).